 ...
 Raising students to live in a bubble — a white bubble, a black bubble, a Latino bubble, whatever type of bubble you want to call it — is not to your benefit in a global society.

-Dr. Derrick Gay is an internationally recognized consultant to schools and educational organizations around the world on issues of diversity, inclusion and global citizenship.
-Dr. Gay collaborates with education thought leaders to foster empathy, cultivate cultural competency and deepen inclusion.
+Dr. Derrick Gay is an internationally recognized consultant to businesses, educational, arts, and philanthropic organizations around the world on issues of Diversity and Inclusion, and Global Citizenship.
+In this capacity, Dr. Gay partners with organizations, domestically and abroad, to promote empathy, cultivate cultural competency, and deepen inclusion.

-He customizes his work to align with the needs of each community to create:
+Dr. Gay customizes his work to align with the needs of each community to curate:

-- Executive coaching for administrators and board members
+Executive coaching for Senior Leaders and Board Members